glycerine/spin_paxos/README.md

 Communications of the ACM 21, 7   (July 1978), 558-565.
 https://lamport.azurewebsites.net/pubs/pubs.html#time-clocks

 This may seem strange.
-Start learing Paxos with a paper that isn't about Paxos?
+Start learning Paxos with a paper that isn't about Paxos?
 Believe me, yes.
 Absolutely.
 This is Lamport's most highly cited paper.
 It has won numerous awards.
 Once I read it (it was written a decade